 - Place the potatoes in a large mixer.
 Add sugar, salt, butter, cinnamon, nutmeg, vanilla extract, and flour.

-- Mix until blended, then add eggs and mix until smooth.
+- Mix until blended, then add the eggs and mix until smooth.

 - Pour the filling into each pie crust.

 - Bake uncovered for 45 minutes or until the crust is golden brown.

 - Remove from oven and allow to cool before serving.